 There are probably many millions of people worldwide awaiting the new Star Wars episode to be presented in December 2015, including your reviewer here.
 So even if the book at hand came out some months ago, now is the time to devote some lines to it.

 brode myth star warsWhen part one of the saga was presented in 1977, Hollywood and the American moviegoers were used to anti-establishment protagonists, complicated and rather bleak presentations of reality in their country.
-Gone were the positive, optimist heroes who could easily be identified as the ones fighting for justice and the right thing.
+Gone were the positive, optimistic heroes who could easily be identified as the ones fighting for justice and the right thing.
 Even though the 1970s were a decade that produced some of the best American movies ever, the time for the hero – formerly the cowboy, wearing a white hat, as he had some 30 years earlier – seemed to be over.

 However, suddenly, with director George Lucas, growing up in the 1950s and still experiencing all the cowboy serials and early science fiction cliffhangers from the 1940s, the return of the hero (and of the Jedi, some years later with director Richard Marquand) finally took place.